Bennett makes some important points that should prompt considerable discussion among atheists:

 - Defending science and rationalism, especially in the educational domain, is important.

-The post renews my conviction that anyone serious about limiting the influence of Christian extremists and improving the status of atheists in American society must be a defender of science, reason, and secular education.
+Bennett's post renews my conviction that anyone serious about limiting the influence of Christian extremists and improving the status of atheists in American society must be a defender of science, reason, and secular education.
 I have been beating this drum for some time now, but I will reluctantly admit that I have not made this enough of a focus at Atheist Revolution.
 If we are to have a viable atheist movement, I have no question that a core part of our platform must be about promoting a reality-based worldview in which science, reason, and education are valued.
 We atheists are often criticized for focusing too much on what we disbelieve rather than what we believe.
 Defending science, reason, and education from fundamentalist attacks must be part of what we do believe.

 Lastly, I encourage each and every one of us to view our role in society as being one of sowing the seeds of doubt.
 It often seems that our efforts are not producing results, but that may well be because the seeds we have planted take time to sprout.
 It is not about converting believers, winning arguments, or changing minds.
 Rather, it is about planting what will likely be one of many seeds of doubt.